retooth2/xenharmlib/doc/quickstart.rst

     )
     assert edo12_fifth in edo24_scale

-In general all the operations that are possible on single pitches are also possible on scales, for example you can transpose a scale the same way you can transpose pitches:
+In general, all the operations that are possible on single pitches are also possible on scales, for example, you can transpose a scale the same way you can transpose pitches:

 .. testcode::